 In the SHL deductive reasoning test, you will need to work accurately and quickly.
-If you’re unsure about an answer, you can leave that question and later return to it.
+If you are unsure about an answer, you can leave that question and later return to it.

 Extra Tips For Preparing

-With the SHL deductive reasoning test, it’s important to remember that you won’t be tested on how well you can complete a job-related task.
-This test is an aptitude test which is testing your ability to draw logical conclusions and how quickly you can analyse information.
+With the SHL deductive reasoning test, it is important to remember that you will not be tested on how well you can complete a job-related task.
+This test is an aptitude test which tests your ability to draw logical conclusions and how quickly you can analyse information.